 There are lots of different dogs and plenty of them would gladly take up space on your couch all day while you’re at work.

 Lindsay’s Lab mix Ace is the perfect example.
 She adopted him when she worked 10-hour shifts at a newspaper.
-(2018 update: Ace has passed away.)

 She would walk or run with him for an hour every single day before work.
 They never missed a day.
-Lindsay had an hour off in the middle of my shift where she would come home, quickly eat dinner and let Ace out for a 10-min walk.
+Lindsay had an hour off in the middle of her shift where she would come home, quickly eat dinner and let Ace out for a 10-min walk.

 On the other hand, some dogs are extremely hyper, to say the least (Remy!).